jaruchi/CapstoneProject-Backend/planning/User Stories & EndPoints.md

 ## JobType Model (Only for backend)
 - As a user, I should be able to create a jobtype.
+- As a user, I should be able to view all the job types

 ## JobType endpoints